kevin-44/WAX_ExpressTrade_Integration/README.md

 There are many companies you can register a domain with.
 [NameCheap](https://www.namecheap.com) & [GoDaddy](https://www.godaddy.com) are excellent domain name providers, and both have an active support team!
 Either one is highly recommended.

-> **Note**: You aren't forced to pay for a domain as there are free options (such as [.tk](http://www.dot.tk)), but you are limiting the array of extensions available to you - keep in mind that some people tend to stay away from websites with free domains.
+> **Note**: You aren't forced to pay for a domain as there are free options (such as [.tk](http://www.dot.tk)), but you are limiting the array of extensions available to you - either way, it is to note that some people tend to stay away from websites with free domains.

 After registering a domain of your choice,